- Calendar & Activities

 Note: if there in an error that prohibits production, you’ll receive a warning.
 This might be because there is insufficient underlying stock of raw materials, or maybe that you haven’t specified a batch number for the output product.

-Once the work order has been completed, hit Complete.
+Once the production process is completed, hit Complete.

 This will transform the underlying stock levels of your input and output products.
 The raw materials stock will reduce while the output product stock will increase.